zhy1369800/claude-code-router/README.md

 Note: claude code consumes a huge amount of tokens, but thanks to DeepSeek’s low cost, you can use claude code at a fraction of Claude’s price, and you don’t need to subscribe to the Claude Max plan.

-Some interesting points: In my testing, providing absolute context information can help bridge the gap between these models.
-For example, when I used Claude 4 in VS Code Copilot to handle a Flutter issue, after three rounds of conversation it kept messing up the files, and I had to roll back in the end.
-But when I switched to claude code using DeepSeek, after three or four rounds of conversation, I finally completed my task—and the cost was less than 1 RMB!
+Some interesting points: Based on my testing, including a lot of context information can help narrow the performance gap between these LLM models.
+For instance, when I used Claude-4 in VSCode Copilot to handle a Flutter issue, it messed up the files in three rounds of conversation, and I had to roll everything back.
+However, when I used claude code with DeepSeek, after three or four rounds of conversation, I finally managed to complete my task—and the cost was less than 1 RMB!